OpenDSA/OpenDSA/RST/en/Glossary.rst

       function that we know grows no faster than all but a constant number of inputs.
 It could be a gross under-estimate of the truth.

+   lower bounds proof
+      A proof regarding the lower bound, with this term most typically referring to the lower bound for any possible algorithm to solve a given :term:`problem`.
+      Many problems have a simple lower bound based on the concept that the minimum amount of processing is related to looking at all of the problem's input.
+      However, some problems have a higher lower bound than that.
+      For example, the lower bound for the problem of sorting (:math:`\Omega(n \log n)`) is greater than the input size to sorting (:math:`n`).
+      Proving such "non-trivial" lower bounds for problems is notoriously difficult.

    map
       A :term:`data structure` that relates a :term:`key` to a